 How We Tested These Graphics Cards

 I tested each card in a standardized test bench: Ryzen 7 7800X3D, 32GB DDR5-6000, 1TB NVMe SSD, and a Corsair RM850x PSU.
 Each card was tested with the latest drivers (April 2026) across 15 games at 1080p, 1440p, and 4K where applicable.
 I measured frame rates with FrameView, temperatures with HWiNFO64, and power draw at the wall with a Kill-A-Watt meter.
 Each card ran for at least 20 hours of mixed gaming and stress testing.
-For content creation testing, I used DaVinci Resolve 19, Blender 4.1, and Adobe Premiere Pro 2026 with standardized 4K and 8K projects.
+For content creation testing, I used DaVinci Resolve 19, Blender 4.1, and Adobe Premiere Pro 2026 with standardized 4K and 8K projects for rendering.

 Best Overall